 If you miss a dose, take it as soon as you remember it.
 However, if it is close to the time of the next one, skip the missed dose.

 Take your next dose at the usual time, do not duplicate it to catch up.

 Where to store Itraconazole?

-- It should be kept in a room at room temperature, away from light and moisture.
+- It should be kept a room temperature, away from light and moisture.

 - Keep all medications out of the reach of children and pets.

-- Do not throw medicines into the toilet or pour them into the drain unless instructed to do so.
+- Do not throw medicines into the toilet or pour them into the drain unless instructed.

 - Discard this product correctly when it has expired or is no longer necessary.